fusionlaboratories/verifiable-oracles/README.md

 development environment.
 It can be either activated using `direnv` or `devenv shell`.

-## Ganache
+## Integration Tests with Ganache

-This is a Ganache client written in Go.
-We will be using it to simulate transactions in order to test the verifiable oracle.
+CI job is set up to start `ganache` in deterministic mode running on `127.0.0.1:8545`.
+You can manualy start your own instance by using `devenv up`.

 1. Start `ganache` in a deterministic mode in a separate terminal window.
 It should bind to localhost (`127.0.0.1`) and its default port (`8545`).
 You can